romi/romi-robots-docs/docs/Farmers Dashboard/install.md

 ![](/assets/images/farmersDashboard/rpiZ-08.png)

 Download [Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) and burn the image to a sdcard of at least 8GB.
-To avid connecting the Pi to a monitor you can follow the instructions to setup [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and [ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) (scroll down to number 3) for a headless setup.
+To avid connecting the Pi to a monitor you can follow the instructions to set up [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and [ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) (scroll down to number 3) for a headless setup.

-Once your Pi is connected to the network and your'e logged via ssh as _pi_ user there are some simple tasks to do:
+Once your Pi is connected to the network and you're logged via ssh as _pi_ user there are some simple tasks to do:

 * For security reasons it is recommended that you change the pasword of default user _pi_
 ~~~sh